tamersp25/docs/src/docs/apis/endpoints/README.md

 ## Deprecated and Decommissioned

-The following IPs will be removed from https://api-static.veritone.com on /December 20, 2019/ at 6pm PST
+The following IPs will be removed from https://api-static.veritone.com on *December 20, 2019* at 6pm PST

     34.231.237.177
     34.195.184.63